gbaeke/PocketFlow/README.md

 - `beautifulsoup4` - HTML parsing for search results
 - `pyyaml` - YAML processing for structured output
 - `python-dotenv` - Environment variable management
+- `a2a` - Agent-to-Agent communication framework
+- `uvicorn` - ASGI server for A2A agent
+- `httpx` - HTTP client for A2A communication

 ### 2. Set OpenAI API Key